Edit

 1. Download the CoE Starter Kit compressed file.

-3. Open unzipped folder and open the coe-cli folder
+3. Open the extracted folder and then navigate to the coe-cli folder.

 cd coe-cli